jswoods/sensu-flapjack/README.md

 sensu-flapjack
 ==============

-Experimenting with a sensu integration for http://flapjack.io/.
+This project is inactive.
+The sensu extension for flapjack has been merged into [sensu community plugins](https://github.com/sensu/sensu-community-plugins).